Iboy-x/MemoCraft/README.md

 ---

-**Note:** This game is a fan project and is not affiliated with Mojang or Microsoft.
+**Note:** This is a fan project and is not affiliated with Mojang or Microsoft.
 Minecraft is a registered trademark of Mojang Studios.